-There are four ferries from Naxos to Tinos island per day in the summer months, with a journey time between these two Greek islands of two hours or less.
+There are four or five ferries from Naxos to Tinos island per day in the summer months, with a journey time between these two Greek islands of two hours or less.

 Tinos island in Greece

 Most non-Greeks have never heard of Tinos and even those who have usually only know it as the island that is ‘next to Mykonos’.

 Most Greeks know of Tinos, but only associate it with the iconic Panagia Evangelistria, and the pilgrimages devout Orthodox Christians make to it.

 The truth, however, is that there are so many things about this unique Greek island that you will want to discover for yourself.

 With picturesque villages, great beaches, and a good food scene it's a Cyclades island you can easily fall in love with and want to return to again and again.

 In fact, I liked Tinos so much, I wrote a guide book about it!
 You can find it on Amazon here: Tinos and Andros island travel guide.